alvr-org/ALVR/wiki/Linux-encoders-requirements.md

 ```

 ## AMF (AMD GPUs)

-AMF requires proprietary Vulkan driver amd-pro.
-Troubleshooting AMF Basic-installation on your system is out of scope here, but you
+AMF requires the proprietary Vulkan driver amd-pro.
+Troubleshooting AMF installation on your system is out of scope here, but you
 can use [amf-test](https://github.com/nowrep/amf-test-linux).
 HEVC is only supported on RDNA and newer GPUs.

 Make sure amf-test succeeds before you try to get it working with ALVR.
-You will need to tell ALVR where to find amd-pro driver, edit your SteamVR launch command (change the path as appropriate
-for your system):
+You will need to tell ALVR where to find the amd-pro driver, editing your SteamVR launch command (change the path as appropriate for your system):

     env ALVR_AMF_ICD=/path/to/amd_pro_icd64.json %command%

 ALVR should now be able to use AMF.

 ## NVENC (NVidia)
 Requires *libcuda*.

 **Test ffmpeg commands**